dastasoft/blog/_posts/nodejs.md

 ## Express

-As we saw in the last section we will use Express in our project but I think the most important thing when you add a new package to your project is know why and what problem actually solves.

-Let's build a simple (and incomplete) REST API as an example.
-You can achieve this behavior without installing Express and only using Node.

-First of all let's create a folder `database` and a `todos.json` inside of it, this file will act as a simple database.

 As we saw in the last section we will use Express in our project but I think the most important thing when you add a new package to your project is to know why and what problem it actually solves.

 We are going to build a simple REST API as an example.
 You can achieve this behavior without installing Express and just using Node.